nparktate/redact_plugin/README.md

 - Automatic creation of a shape layer that covers the selected text layer.
 - Dockable UI with a dropdown menu to select redaction styles.
-- Customizable vertical scale and rounded corners radius for the shape layer.
+- Customizable vertical scale, rounded corners radius, and additional effects based on the selected redaction style.
 - Support for various redaction styles: Basic, Brush, Marker, and Strikethrough.
+- CC Line Sweep effect applied for the redact animation.
+- Parenting the shape layer to the text layer for easier manipulation.

 ## Installation